Campden House Fire Sunday March 23rd 1862

 The English Year Almanac

 I came across the anniversary of the fire in a secondhand book I picked up.
 It is by my old boss, Sir Roy Strong.
-The book is called ‘The English Year’ and is written with Julia Trevelyan Oman.
-It is described as ‘A Personal Selection from Chambers’ Book of Days’.
-Last year I also purchased the Chambers book on Abebooks for £ 2.10!).
+The book is called ‘The English Year’.
+It is co-written by Julia Trevelyan Oman.
+The contents are ‘A Personal Selection from Chambers’ Book of Days’.
+Last year I also purchased the Chambers book on Abebooks for £2.10!)
 Both have been a useful source of information for my Almanac of the Past.

 Sir Roy Strong was the Director of the V&A. Sir Roy is a dapper dresser you might almost call him a neo-Georgian.
 Certainly, a bit of a dandy.
 I always thought he resembled Charles 1, one of our most ineffectual Kings.
 I didn’t really have much contact with him, being a lowly Assistant Keeper at the V&A. But at the one Keepers’ Meeting I did attend he seemed rather ineffectual as the chairman of the meeting.
 But this is mere gossip!
 And I mention it to show how wrong one can be, in judging people.

-However, when I consider the revival of the V&A under his tenure, my judgement was facile.
+Because, when I consider the revival of the V&A under his tenure, my judgement was facile.
 Sir Roy transformed the V&A. The Museum had been damaged by years of under-investment in the building since WW2.
-Sir Roy began a campaign to restore the rich and very beautiful old Victorian architecture.
+Sir Roy began a campaign to restore the rich and very beautiful old Victorian interior design.
 The original Victorian Restaurant was transformed.
 The shop turned into a retail paradise.
 Generally, the V&A ceased to be dusty and old under his tenure.
 The wonders of the Victorian Museum shone again with rich and vibrant colours.
 It reminds me that good leadership is allowing beneficial change to happen.
 It’s not about the leader being a dynamic leader.
 It’s about moving an institution positively forward, which Sir Roy certainly did.

-23 March 1769 Born William ‘Strata’ Smith (died 28 August 1839) was an English geologist, created ‘the first detailed, nationwide geological map of any country’.
+1769William ‘Strata’ Smith was born. (died 28 August 1839) Smith is known as the Father of English Geology.
+He was a Canal and Mining Engineer and created ‘the first detailed, nationwide geological map of any country’.
 (Wikipedia).
 He worked in a town just down the road from Chipping Camden, and there is a plaque to him in Stow-on-the-Wold which I will write up at some point.

 Newark & the Penny Loaf Day March 11th